greydongilmore/clinical_dicom2bids_smk/README.md

 </center>

 This workflow is modified from the [dicom2tar](https://github.com/khanlab/dicom2tar) master branch (version date:16/07/2020).
-The code has been modfied to fit the current pipeline.
+The code has been modified to fit the current pipeline.

 The first pass will provide an intermediate output, Tarball files with the associated scan date in the name:
 ```